repaskristoftamas/BookStore_Monolith/README.md

 ## 🎯 Goal
 This project is focused on learning **Angular, React, and Vue.js** from scratch by implementing the same frontend using all three frameworks.
 The first I'm working with is **Angular**.
-This is a **very work in progress** repository and may contain unintentional mistakes.
+This is a **very work in progress** repository and may contain unintentional mistakes, temporary comments or bad practices or maybe it will not build at some points in the future.

 ## 🤷 Why?
 No real reason—just for fun and learning!